 - What explains local variations in violence against civilians during episodes of large-scale repression or one-sided violence?

 - What strategies do civilians use to respond to instances of large-scale repression or one-sided violence?
 How do these strategies interact with the local, national, and international dynamics of these violent episodes?

 - Why do some civilian populations undertake collective action in response to mass violence, while others do not?

 Below is a list of published and in-progress works that make up my ongoing research agenda on these topics.
-If you’re working on these issues—as a scholar, policymaker, practitioner, or activist—and are interested in collaborating, please reach out at email@example.com.
+If you’re working on these issues as a scholar, policymaker, practitioner, or activist, and want to collaborate, please reach out at firstname.lastname@example.org.

 (with Otto Saki and Lawrence Woocher) “Scenarios of Repression: Preventing Mass Atrocities in Zimbabwe,” US Holocaust Memorial Museum, Washington, DC, November 2016 (pdf)

 (with Richard Gowan and Lawrence Woocher) “Preventing Mass Atrocities: An Essential Agenda for the Next UN Secretary General,” US Holocaust Memorial Museum, Washington, DC, September 2016 (pdf)

 “Evaluating Counterfactual US Policy Action in Syria, 2011-16: A Review of Empirical Evidence from Related Cases,” US Holocaust Memorial Museum, Washington, DC, August 2017 (pdf)

 (with Kelebogile Zvobgo) “Co-Opting Truth: Explaining Transitional Justice in Authoritarian Regimes” (July 2019 draft)